 Orrù and Dan Boswell. bpo-8739)

-classes now accept a source_address
+LMTP classes now accept a source_address keyword argument

-to use as the source address in the bind call
+to specify the (host, port) to use as the source address in the bind call

 when creating the outgoing socket.
 (Contributed by Paulo Scardine in